At IU, what email systems are available?

 - You can use a non-IU mail provider, such as Hotmail, Gmail, or another third-party Internet service provider (ISP).
 However, if you choose this option, it is unlikely that UITS or your department will be able to provide much help if you run into problems.
 Also, you are still responsible for reading email sent to your IU account; see At IU, what is the policy about official communications from the university to students?

 Whichever option you choose, be sure to set your preferred address so that your email will be directed to the right system.
-For more, see At IU, how do I choose my primary email address and preferred email account?
+For more, see At IU, how do I choose my primary email address and preferred email service?

 When you graduate